 On the way from Hampstead Heath to the high street, The Wells is perfectly situated for a post-ramble pint.
 The pub’s outdoor tables fill with pitchers of Pimm’s in the summer months, and the interior rooms are perfect for a warming meal in cooler weather.

-7. The cafes
+7. Hampstead cafes

-8. The village streets
+8. Village streets

 9. Flask Walk